mrball47/fin321/hedging-project/stage2-spec.md

 > Vary EURUSD spot at maturity \(S_T\) from 0.95×S₀ to 1.05×S₀ in increments of 0.01.
 > For each value, compute USD proceeds under all hedge strategies.
 > Present results as a comparison table and line chart.

-> *Professional analysts always test sensitivity — it shows how robust their recommendations are.*

 ---